Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: preliminaries

 that is, $f^T\left(x_1, \ldots, x_n\right)$ is defined by transposing the exponent matrix $A=\left(A_{i j}\right)_{i, j}$ of the original polynomial.
 It is well-known that the BH-transpose of an invertible polynomial remains invertible.

 In the early days of mirror symmetry, the BH-transpose rule was used to exhibit many examples of mirror pairs as hypersurfaces in weighted projective space.
 Recall that mirror symmetry is a conjectured symmetry among Calabi-Yau varieties.
-In its classical formulation, it asserts that if $X$ is a Calabi-Yau variety of dimension $n$ then there exists another Calabi-Yau variety $X^{\wedge}$ such that The Berglund-H\"ubsch-Krawitz mirror symmetry construction considers $X_f$ a Calabi-Yau hypersurface in $\mathbb{P}(\mathbf{w})$ defined by the invertible polynomial $f$ of degree $d$ and form the exponent matrix $A_f.$ Applying the BH-transpose rule one obtains the invertible polynomial $f^{T}$ with weight vector $\mathbf{w}_{T}$ and degree $d_T$ such that $A^{T}\mathbf{w}_T=\mathbf{d}_T. $ This new quasi-homogenous polynomial $f^{T}$ of degree $d_T$ in $\mathbb{P}(\mathbf{w}_T)$ defines the orbifold $X_{f^T}$ which is again a Calabi-Yau hypersurface, where $A^{T}_{f}=A_{f^{T}},$ an orbifold related to the mirror manifold in certain sense, which is made precise in \cite{BH}.
-So we can represent this process via the diagram:
+In its classical formulation, it asserts that if $X$ is a Calabi-Yau variety of dimension $n$ then there exists another Calabi-Yau variety $X^{\wedge}$ such that The Berglund-H\"ubsch mirror symmetry construction takes $X_f$ a Calabi-Yau hypersurface in $\mathbb{P}(\mathbf{w})$ defined by the invertible polynomial $f$ of degree $d$ and form the exponent matrix $A_f.$ Applying the BH-transpose rule one obtains the invertible polynomial $f^{T}$ with weight vector $\mathbf{w}_{T}$ and degree $d_T$ such that $A^{T}\mathbf{w}_T=\mathbf{d}_T.$ This new quasi-homogeneous polynomial $f^{T}$ of degree $d_T$ defines the orbifold $X_{f^T}$ in $\mathbb{P}(\mathbf{w}_T)$ which is again a Calabi-Yau hypersurface, where $A^{T}_{f}=A_{f^{T}}.$ Let us represent this preliminary idea by the diagram:

+According to Berglund and H\"ubsch in \cite{BH}, the mirror to $X_f$ should be the quotient of the hypersurface $X_{f^T}$ by a subgroup $G$ of the diagonal symmetries of the hypersurface determined by $f$.
+Later, Krawitz generalized Berglund-H\"ubsch mirror symmetry construction introducing a {\it dual} group $G^T$ of $G$ which this time contains the diagonal symmetries induced by the ${\mathbb C}^*$-action on the weighted projective space (see details in \cite{Kr}).

 The important thing to note for our paper is that the BH-transpose rule preserves not only the Calabi-Yau condition but the Fano condition as well.
 Furthermore, as we will see, in many cases the rule also preserves the Sasaki-Einstein condition of the corresponding link, provided this is a rational homology 7-sphere.